arq5x/bedtools2/docs/content/tools/multicov.rst

 **-S**          Require different strandedness.
 That is, only report hits in B
                 that overlap A on the _opposite_ strand.
 By default, overlaps are reported without respect to strand.
-**-f**          Minimum overlap required as a fraction of each A. Default is
+**-f**          Minimum overlap required as a fraction of each -bed record.
+Default is
                 1E-9 (i.e., 1bp).
-**-r**          Require that the fraction overlap be reciprocal for  A and B. In
+**-r**          Require that the fraction overlap is reciprocal for -bed and B. In
-                other words, if -f is 0.90 and -r is used, this requires that B overlap 90% of A and A _also_ overlaps 90% of B.
+                other words, if -f is 0.90 and -r is used, this requires that B overlap 90% of the -bed record and the -bed record _also_ overlaps 90% of B.
 **-q**          Minimum mapping quality (MAPQ) allowed.
 Default is 0.
 **-D**          Include duplicate reads.
 Default counts non-duplicates only **-F**          Include failed-QC reads.
 Default counts pass-QC reads only